 What is 1:100 Leverage?

-Gold Leverage in gold trading is the ratio of a xauusd trader's money to that of the borrowed trading capital that has been borrowed from the broker.
+Gold Leverage in gold trading represents the proportion between a gold trader's funds and the borrowed trading funds obtained from their broker.

 Gold Leverage is use of borrowed funds in gold trading so as to trade much bigger volumes so as to increase the profit potential of trades.

-1:100 gold leverage basically means that as a trader you get $100 for every $1 in your account.
+A leverage of 1:100 for gold means that traders receive $100 for every $1 in their account.

 1:100 Leverage for $100 Account